Robert Herndon Fife Jr.

 Robert Herndon Fife Jr. (November 18, 1871 – January 8, 1958) was an American academic who specialized in German studies and served as Gebhard Professor of German and Chair of the German Department at Columbia University.
 He was the founder of The Germanic Review, former President of the AATG and President of the MLA.
 Fife wrote on German history, German language and literature, Martin Luther, and German romanticism and edited works by Heinrich Heine, E. T. A. Hoffmann and Ludwig Tieck.

 Life and career

-Robert Herndon Fife Jr. was born to Reverend Robert H. Fife and Sarah Strickler in Charlottesville, Virginia on November 18, 1871.
+Robert Herndon Fife Jr. was born to Robert H. Fife, a farmer, and Sarah Strickler in Charlottesville, Virginia on November 18, 1871.
 He grew up with three sisters and three brothers and attended the Jones School, a private classical school in Virginia.